 It is important that all patients seeking to undergo elective surgery have realistic expectations that focus on improvement rather than perfection.
 Complications or less than satisfactory results are sometimes unavoidable, may require additional surgery, and are often stressful.
-Please openly discuss with your surgeon, prior to surgery, any history that you may have of significant emotional depression or mental health disorders.
-Although many individuals may benefit psychologically from the results of elective surgery, effects on mental health cannot be accurately predicted.
+Prior to surgery, please openly discuss any history that you may have of significant emotional depression or mental health disorders with your surgeon.
+Although many individuals may benefit psychologically from the results of elective surgery, its effects on mental health cannot be accurately predicted.

-ADDITIONAL SURGERY NECESSARY (Re-Operations):
+ADDITIONAL SURGERY NECESSARY (Reoperations)

-There are many variable conditions that may influence the long-term result of surgery.
+Many variable conditions may influence the long-term results of surgery.
 It is unknown how your tissue may respond or how wound healing will occur after surgery.
 Secondary surgery may be necessary to perform additional tightening or repositioning of body structures.
 Should complications occur, additional surgery or other treatments may be necessary.
 Even though risks and complications occur infrequently, the risks cited are associated with this surgery.
 Other complications and risks can occur but are less common.
 The practice of medicine and surgery is not an exact science.
-Although good results are expected, there is no guarantee or warranty, expressed or implied, on the results that may be obtained.
+Although good results are expected, there is no guarantee or warranty, expressed or implied, as to the results that may be obtained.
 In some situations, it may not be possible to achieve optimal results with a single surgical procedure.
 You and your surgeon will discuss the options available should additional surgery be advised.
-There may be additional costs and expenses for such additional procedures, including surgical fees, facility and anesthesia fees, pathology, and lab testing.
+There may be additional costs and expenses for such additional procedures, including surgical fees, facility and anesthesia fees, and pathology and lab testing fees.

-PATIENT COMPLIANCE:
+PATIENT COMPLIANCE

-Follow all physician instructions carefully; this is essential for a successful outcome.
+Follow all physician instructions carefully; this is essential for the success of your outcome.
 It is important that the surgical incisions are not subjected to excessive force, swelling, abrasion, or motion during the time of healing.
 Personal and vocational activities need to be restricted.
 Protective dressings and drains should not be removed unless instructed by your plastic surgeon.
-Successful post-operative function depends on both surgery and subsequent care.
-Physical activity that increases your pulse or heart rate may cause bruising, swelling, fluid accumulation, and the need to return to surgery.
+Successful postoperative function depends on both the surgery and subsequent care.
+Physical activity that increases your pulse or heart rate may cause bruising, swelling, fluid accumulation and the need for additional surgery.
 It is important that you participate in follow-up care, return for aftercare, and promote your recovery after surgery.